Generic nonadditivity of quantum capacity in simple channels

 Like super-activation our protocol works robustly~\cite{BrandaoOppenheimEA12} when $\AC = \EC_{\lm,d}$ and $\lm$ is varied, but unlike super-activation we find super-amplification, i.e., super-additivity even when both channels $\MC_d$ and $\EC_{\lm,d}$ have non-zero quantum capacity.
 Similar super-additivity of quantum capacity arises in high-dimensional rocket and half-rocket channels when used with zero capacity channels~\cite{SmithSmolin09a,LeungLiEA14}.
 These noisy channels, carefully constructed to display super-additivity, have quantum capacity well below the dimensional bound $r = \QC/ \log d \ll 1$.
 By contrast, $\MC_d$ is simply constructed by hybridizing a degradable qubit channel with a useless channel, with the goal to support weak additivity of $\QC^{(1)}$.
 Yet, it exhibits super-additivity of $\QC$ even when it has modest input dimension and noise; for instance super-additivity occurs at $d = 5$ and $r > .2$.
 Our result on $\MC_d$ also contrasts with those obtainable by extending super-activation via continuity arguments.
 The super-activating channels can be perturbed to have positive capacities, but these capacities are necessarily very small.
 Moreover, super-additivity involving $\MC_d$ occurs over a wide range of erasure probabilities that is well beyond what one may expect from such perturbations.
 For instance, at $d = 10$, $r \simeq .075$, and super-additivity holds over erasure probabilities $.43 \leq \lambda \leq .53$, and the erasure channel can have substantial capacity.
+Using $\MC_d$ with a symmetric channel, $\SC$, of unbounded dimension leads to super-additivity, $\QC(\MC_d \ot \SC) \geq \QC(\MC_d) + \QC(\SC)$ for any $d \geq 7$ where $\PC(\MC_d)/2> \QC(\MC_d)$~\cite{paper1IEEE}, since $\QC(\MC_d \ot \SC) > \PC(\MC_d)/2$~\cite{SmithYard08}.
 These super-additivity results can be strengthened and simplified further if the SAC is proven.
-The simplicity of the channels involved in super-additivity here begs the question if qualitatively similar constructions are possible for investigating super-additivity of private and classical capacities.
+The simplicity of the channels involved in super-additivity here raises the question of whether qualitatively similar constructions are possible for investigating super-additivity of private and classical capacities.